 - One hour from snow skiing and the Sierra Nevada Mountains

-- Watching the fishermen return in the mornings from the sea
+- Watching the fishermen return in the mornings from the sea in the wee hours

 - Scuba diving

 - Costa Tropical is Not overrun with tourists

 - “Real Southern Spain” (Otivar or Spanish Culture mixing with modern times)